Behind The Peel: A Guide To Glow

 3. Deep Chemical Peels

-Deep peels penetrate the lower dermis and are the most intensive type.
-A deep peel, like phenol peels, is considered a medical procedure due to their intensity, depth of penetration, and the significant risks involved (e.g., cardiac monitoring may be required for phenol).
+Deep peels penetrate the lower dermis and are the most intensive type of peel.
+A deep peel, such as phenol peels, is considered a medical procedure due to its intensity, depth of penetration, and the significant risks involved (e.g., cardiac monitoring may be required for phenol peels).
 These peels are suitable for severe sun damage, deep wrinkles, and significant acne scarring.
 These types of peels are often performed under sedation or anesthesia.

 What to Expect: